List of Naruto characters: Karin

-Karin (香燐) is the second member of Taka and a member of the Uzumaki Clan that Naruto, Kushina and Mito belongs to.
-She was originally from Kusagakure and later another unnamed village, but after the latter was destroyed she was taken in by Orochimaru, eventually becoming a loyal servant to him.
+Karin (香燐) is the second member of Taka and a member of the Uzumaki Clan that Naruto, Kushina, Nagato and Mito belong to.
+She was originally from Kusagakure and later another unnamed village, but after the latter was destroyed, she was taken in by Orochimaru, eventually becoming a loyal servant to him.
 After briefly encountering Sasuke during the Chunin Exams, she became addicted to him and decided to join Taka to be at his side.
 Karin was critically wounded by Sasuke during his battle against Danzo, and after he left her behind, Karin was arrested by Kakashi, in turn meeting Naruto for the first time.
 She later met up with Sasuke to confront him, but instead immediately forgave him.
 Sometime after, she moved on from Sasuke due to wanting him to be happy and helped deliver Sasuke and Sakura's daughter, Sarada.
-Karin is a Sensor Type, able to sense other's chakra and feel a person's aura that way, such as seeing Naruto's chakra as "bright and warm".
-She also can heal people if they bite her, which causes them to absorb chakra, leaving permanent marks all over her body, but due to the risks involved she can only use it once per day.
+Karin is a Sensor Type, able to sense others' chakra and feel a person's aura that way, such as seeing Naruto's chakra as "bright and warm".
+She can also heal people if they bite her, which causes them to absorb chakra, leaving permanent marks all over her body, but due to the risks involved, she can only use it once per day.
 In Japanese, Karin is voiced by Kanako Tōjō up until Episode 485, when Toa Yukinari takes over.
 In English, she is voiced by Ali Hillis except in Rock Lee and His Ninja Pals, where she is voiced by Michelle Ruff.